 - Then mix the puree with the ground turkey, liver, and heart and portion into freezer-safe containers.

 Whole dog food uses only fresh, unprocessed ingredients.
 The key protein source is meat due to its taurine content.
 All whole dog food is cooked gently and frozen without preservatives or additives.
 The lack of preservatives or additives ensures your pup receives all the vital nutrients.
+You could switch up this recipe and use fresh cooked salmon in place of ground turkey for a homemade salmon dog food recipe that uses whole foods as well!

 It can be difficult or expensive to find unprocessed ingredients.
 However, if you get creative, you might find that it’s a pretty versatile diet.